 Recognizing the growing challenges Latin American countries face in secondary and post-secondary education and training systems, the Dialogue’s Education Program has initiated work in the area of skills development.
 Our main goal is to promote the adoption of more flexible models for secondary and post-secondary training institutions that are more market driven in their approaches, more adept at using technologies, and more closely engaged with potential employers.

-On Thursday, October 20th, 2016 the Inter-American Dialogue launched the report “The Skills Development Challenge in Latin America: Diagnosing the problems and identifying public policy solutions“, the result of a joint effort with Mathematica Policy Research, with support from CAF – Development Bank of Latin America.
-The event, organized in collaboration with USAID, took place the Ronald Reagan Building.
-Click here to watch a recording of the event.
+October 20th, 2016 – The Inter-American Dialogue launched the report “The Skills Development Challenge in Latin America: Diagnosing the problems and identifying public policy solutions“, the result of a joint effort with Mathematica Policy Research, with support from CAF – Development Bank of Latin America.
+The event, organized in collaboration with USAID, took place in the Ronald Reagan Building.

 Aug.
 5, 2016 – Potential of Mobile Learning in Latin America – Federico Sucre & Ashley Manning

 Jun.
 15, 2016 – How to Finance Higher Education – Agustin Barroilhet & Ricardo Espinoza